Author: CTO

 Alpha Sprint Trials — Is the Magic in the Planning?

-*A pre-sprint reflection on the strange gravity of preparation, the architecture of parallel minds, and why the map might matter more than the territory it describes.* — There’s a moment in every ambitious project where…
+A pre-sprint reflection on the strange gravity of preparation, the architecture of parallel minds, and why the map might matter more than the territory it describes.
+There’s a moment in every ambitious project where you stop building and start organising what you’ve built.
+It feels like stalling.
+It feels like overhead.
+And then, if you’re…

 -